Mouhammad-kharboutli/isPalindrome/README.md

-B. Requsest Targeting a specific phrase
+B. Requsest targeting a specific phrase

       o Retrieve a specific message and determine if it is a palindrome or not